Thomas Abercrombie (basketball)

-Thomas Iain Abercrombie (born 5 July 1987) is a New Zealand professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
+Thomas Iain Abercrombie (born 5 July 1987) is a New Zealand former professional basketball player who played 16 seasons in the Australian National Basketball League (NBL) for the New Zealand Breakers.
 A product of Westlake Boys High School in Auckland, Abercrombie had a short-lived college basketball stint with Washington State before debuting in the Australian NBL in 2008 with the Breakers.
 In 2011, he won his first NBL championship and earned Grand Final MVP honours.
 He went on to win three more championships in 2012, 2013 and 2015.
-Abercrombie is the Breakers' all-time leading scorer and has the most 3-pointers in club history.
+He ended his NBL career in 2024 as the Breakers' most-capped player with 429 games.

-Abercrombie has also played four seasons in the New Zealand NBL, and has had stints aboard in France, Spain and Turkey.
+Abercrombie also played four seasons in the New Zealand NBL and had stints abroad in France, Spain and Turkey.

 Early life and junior career

 Born and raised in Auckland, New Zealand, Abercrombie attended Westlake Boys High School and played four years of school basketball.
 In 2005, he captained the basketball team to the title at the Secondary School National Championships.
 That year, he also served as the school's deputy head boy and was captain of the volleyball team.

 As a junior, Abercrombie played for the North Harbour Basketball Association and represented New Zealand with the Junior Tall Blacks.

 In November 2005, Abercrombie accepted a scholarship deal with Washington State University.
 He spent two seasons with the Cougars, redshirting his freshman season in 2006–07 before seeing action in 12 games in 2007–08.
+On 14 May 2008, Abercrombie was granted a release from the team to pursue his basketball career in New Zealand.